What is cybersecurity?

 How can I get involved with a public-private cybersecurity partnership?

 If you work in a security role in the private sector, particularly if you work in one of the 17 areas designated as critical infrastructure, you can join one of the many public-private cybersecurity partnerships.
 These partnerships are a key place where knowledge transfer happens in cybersecurity.
 Many of these groups are coordinated by law … Continue Reading »

 What is the FCRG and why should I take it?

 The Future of Cybersecurity Reading Group (FCRG) is a discussion seminar that examines contemporary scholarship and policy entrepreneurship in cybersecurity.
 Hosted by the Law and Information Schools, FCRG is open to enrollment for all law, graduate, and undergraduate students.
 In our weekly discussions, students explore cybersecurity from different disciplinary perspectives, and with different depths of … Continue Reading »

 There are many options available for technical training.
 Here are a few suggestions.
+TryHackMe has excellent labs to build skills.
 Jetbrains offers free access to its coding and other teaching modules to those who have a university email account.
-The Federal Virtual Training Environment (FedVTE) provides free online cybersecurity training to U.S. government employees, Federal contractors, and veterans.
-There are free courses … Continue Reading »
+The Federal Virtual Training Environment (FedVTE) provides free online cybersecurity training to U.S. government employees, Federal … Continue Reading »

 We hear this question regularly and we are certain that many other students don’t even ask because they do not see cybersecurity as a field with a place for them.
 The answer is yes!
 There is a place for you.
 At the same time, a number of barriers can make the cybersecurity field unwelcoming to … Continue Reading »